Self surrender or a fugitive’s handcuffs: How Donald Trump’s arrest could proceed

 For Mr Trump, the choreography will be key.
 If he chooses to “self surrender” in New York, he can arrange a time to be booked and processed, avoiding the humiliation of a “perp walk” in front of flashing cameras.

-It is unclear if Mr Trump’s legal team have negotiated special arrangements, which could even see him avoid entering One Hogan Place through the main front door.
+It is unclear whether Mr Trump’s legal team have negotiated special arrangements, which could even mean he avoids entering One Hogan Place through the main front door.

 In any case, once inside, Mr Trump will hear the words: “You have the right to remain silent.
 Anything you say will and can be used against you in a court of law.
 You have the right to an attorney, and if you cannot afford one, they will be provided for you.”